eChook/documentation/README.md

 3. Program the board from [Programming the Arduino](programming-the-arduino/README.md).
 4. Set up your phone app in [Using the App](using-the-app/README.md).

-{% hint style="info" %}
-The [Omni Telemetry](https://play.google.com/store/apps/details?id=net.keduro.omni) app (courtesy of Banchory Greenpower Team) is the recommended app for all variants of the eChook nano.

-See [Using the App](using-the-app/) for setup details and usage guidance.
-{% endhint %}

 The eChook nano is a data logging and telemetry system tailored towards electric cars competing in the Greenpower race series.
 It consists of an Arduino based PCB sold through the Greenpower online store and an (Android Only) app that displays and logs the data.
 If the phone has a data connection it can also push the data to cloud services enabling real time telemetry from the car to the pits - or anywhere with an internet connection!